OmsInSerial/Eurorack/Suiveur/Readme.md

 ## DIY

-Suiveur is avalaible as a DIY module, 2 PCBs + panel set at Tindie or Modulargrid.
+Suiveur is avalaible as a DIY module, 2 PCBs + PCB panel set at Tindie or Modulargrid.

 <img src="pics/DIY_PCB_set.jpeg" width="400">